14 Traits of a Sheltered Person (and How They Affect Adulthood)

 How does being sheltered affect decision-making?

-Individuals who are sheltered may struggle with decision-making due to a lack of experience in facing consequences and making independent choices.
+People who are sheltered struggle with decision-making due to a lack of experience in facing consequences and making independent choices.

 Do traits associated with being sheltered affect social skills?